 - Substance Abuse Service Helpline: (844) 804-7500

-Operated by the LA County’s Department of Public Health, this hotline provides screening, resources and service referrals regarding substance use disorders.
+Operated by the Los Angeles County Department of Public Health, this hotline provides screening, resources and service referrals regarding substance use disorders.

-211 LA County (or 211 LA) is the hub for all types of health, human, and social services in Los Angeles County, providing callers with information and referrals to the services that best meet their needs.
+211 LA County is the hub for all types of health, human and social services in Los Angeles County, providing callers with information and referrals to the services that best meet their needs.

 Operated by the Los Angeles Homeless Services Authority (LAHSA), LA-HOP is designed to assist people experiencing homelessness by dispatching homeless outreach teams throughout Los Angeles County.